Patrice Evra Suspended by Olympique Marseille After Kicking Fan

 In addition, the first results of the internal investigation conducted by the club reveal unacceptable behaviour on the part of a handful of provocateurs who uttered particularly serious hateful attacks against the player, even though the latter and his team-mates warmed up for an important game."

-While Evra is suspended, Johnson did note how the player has not been completely jettisoned from the club just yet:
+While Evra is suspended, Johnson noted the club has not completely jettisoned the player just yet:

 Jonathan Johnson @Jon_LeGossip